alienkitty/alien.js/README.md

 <br>

-Alien.js is a [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) design pattern for building [single-page applications](https://en.wikipedia.org/wiki/Single-page_application) with ES modules and [three.js](https://threejs.org/).
+Alien.js is a [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) design pattern for building [single-page applications](https://en.wikipedia.org/wiki/Single-page_application) with ES modules and [three.js](https://threejs.org/), intended for developers who are interested in creating their own shaders.

+The post-processing workflow takes a more linear approach, so instead of abstracting with an effect composer, you work directly with the render targets, making it easier to build custom effects.

 The idea is to keep it simple, with minimal abstraction, and to build websites more like a framework, which is why [rollup.js](https://rollupjs.org/) is used instead for bundling.